 The Health Clinic is for the benefit of students who become ill at school or who suffer minor injuries while on the school grounds.
-The Health Clinic is staffed by a Nurse and open during part-time of the school day.
+The Health Clinic is staffed by a Nurse and open during the school day.

 Tel-A-Health: